MP 25x13x4 / N38 - ring magnet

 Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
 There are neodymium magnets in every smartphone, for example, in the microphone and speakers.

-Magnets may crack or alternatively crumble with uncontrolled connecting to each other.
+Magnets may crack or crumble with uncontrolled joining to each other.
 You can't move them to each other.
-At a distance less than 10 cm you should have them extremely firmly.
+At a distance less than 10 cm you should have them very firmly.

 Neodymium magnets should not be near people with pacemakers.